 Best For Teens

-2. S.E.X.: The All-You-Need-To-Know Sexuality Guide to Get You Through Your Teens and Twenties By Heather Corinna
+S.E.X.: The All-You-Need-To-Know Sexuality Guide To Get You Through Your Teens And Twenties By Heather Corinna

 An exhaustive and inclusive guide to all things sex, sexuality and puberty, this is an excellent resource for teens.
 It covers all the important, nitty-gritty subjects like contraception, consent and STIs, as well as broader (but equally important) themes that come into play as we get older, which are often more elusive and harder to grapple with: sexual and gender identity, self-image, the dynamics of a relationship and how they can become harmful or abusive.
 A non-judgemental, progressive, thorough and accessible guide that every teen can benefit from.
 It is American, so be prepared to see that reflected in some of the language and cultural references.